-SQL is designed for a specific, limited purpose - querying data contained in a relational database.
-As such, it is a set-based, declarative computer language rather than an imperative language such as C or BASIC which, being general-purpose, are designed to solve a much broader set of problems.
-Language extensions such as PL/SQL bridge this gap to some extent by adding procedural elements, such as flow-of-control constructs.
-Another approach is to allow programming language code to be embedded in and interact with the database.
-For example, Oracle and others include Java in the database, while PostgreSQL allows functions to be written in a wide variety of languages, including Perl, Tcl, and C.
+database.
+As such, it is a set-based, declarative computer language rather imperative language such as C or BASIC which, being general-purpose, are to solve a much broader set of problems.
+Language extensions such as Dibridge this gap to some extent by adding procedural elements, such as flow-constructs.
+Another approach is to allow programming language code to be detected in and interact with the database.
+For example, Oracle and others include in the database, while PostgreSQL allows functions to be written in a wide of languages, including Perl, Tcl, and C.

-SQL contrasts with the more powerful database-oriented fourth-generation programming languages such as Focus or SAS in its relative functional simplicity and simpler command set.
-This greatly reduces the degree of difficulty involved in maintaining SQL source code, but it also makes programming such questions as 'Who had the top ten scores?' more difficult, leading to the development of procedural extensions, discussed above.
-However, it also makes it possible for SQL source code to be produced (and optimized) by software, leading to the development of a number of natural language database query languages, as well as 'drag and drop' database programming packages with 'object oriented' interfaces.
-Often these allow the resultant SQL source code to be examined, for educational purposes, further enhancement, or to be used in a different environment.
+contrasts with the more powerful database-oriented fourth-generation ramming languages such as Focus or SAS in its relative functional simplicity and command set.
+This greatly reduces the degree of difficulty involved in taining SQL source code, but it also makes programming such questions as 'Who the top ten scores?' more difficult, leading to the development of procedural tensions, discussed above.
+However, it also makes it possible for SQL source code to produced (and optimized) by software, leading to the development of a number that a language database query languages, as well as 'drag and drop' database to gramming packages with 'object oriented' interfaces.
+Often these allow the sultant SQL source code to be examined, for educational purposes, further thancement, or to be used in a different environment.